 Finally, the guided meditation takes you to the delta state, where you have approximately 1 to 3.9 thoughts per second.
-Delta is known to be the most restorative state for the mind and body; your organs regenerate and heal, and the stress hormone cortisol is released from your body.
+Delta is known to be the most restorative state for the mind and body; your organs regenerate and heal, and the stress hormone cortisol is at the lowest level in your body.
 Unfortunately, it’s all-too-common these days that people don’t achieve theta and delta sleep in any given night, so quite simply put, our bodies lack the opportunity to restore and heal themselves entirely.

 Perhaps one of the most profound yoga nidra experiences occurs once you achieve the farthest reaches of the delta state.
 In that state, the experience takes on a feeling of ‘thoughtlessness.’
 Imagine how good it would feel to not think sometimes… After all, over-thinking is precisely what causes decision fatigue — those times when it feels nearly impossible to make a good choice (like a collard green wrap over a gluten bun) because you’re actually overwhelmed by choice.
 Yoga nidra takes you out of that decision conundrum and resets your mind.
 For that reason, you might call this state the special sauce of yoga nidra.

 What are the other science-based benefits of a yoga nidra?